- Home

 The repeated ‘step-up’ exercises target the legs, core, and upper body and can improve cardiovascular fitness, coordination, balance, and agility.

 Step aerobics is recommended as a low-impact exercise for people with osteoporosis or osteopenia to improve bone strength.
-Experts recommend holding onto the back of a chair or stable object for added balance and avoiding jumping.
+Experts recommend holding onto the back of a chair or a stable object for added balance and avoiding jumping.

 4. Ballroom dancing